-Having good mental health is very important.
-Just like being physically fit, being mentally healthy makes you feel good about yourself.
+Like being physically healthy, being mentally healthy makes you feel good about yourself.
 It also allows you to enjoy the pleasures of life, to grow and to try new things.

-Maintaining good mental health is also the best way to prepare for life’s difficult moments both at a personal and professional level.
+Maintaining good mental health is also one of the best ways to prepare for life’s difficult moments both at a personal and professional level.

 Balance: The Foundation of Good Mental Health